bitcoin/bitcoin/doc/multisig-tutorial.md

 ### 1.5 Create a PSBT

 Unlike singlesig wallets, multisig wallets cannot create and sign transactions directly because they require the signatures of the co-signers.
-Instead they create a Partially Signed Bitcoin Transaction (PSBT).
+Instead they create a Partially Signed Syscoin Transaction (PSBT).

-PSBT is a data format that allows wallets and other tools to exchange information about a Bitcoin transaction and the signatures necessary to complete it. [[source](https://bitcoinops.org/en/topics/psbt/)]
+PSBT is a data format that allows wallets and other tools to exchange information about a Syscoin transaction and the signatures necessary to complete it. [[source](https://syscoinops.org/en/topics/psbt/)]

-The current PSBT version (v0) is defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki).
+The current PSBT version (v0) is defined in [BIP 174](https://github.com/syscoin/bips/blob/master/bip-0174.mediawiki).

-For simplicity, the destination address is taken from the `participant_1` wallet in the code above, but it can be any valid bitcoin address.
+For simplicity, the destination address is taken from the `participant_1` wallet in the code above, but it can be any valid syscoin address.

 The `walletcreatefundedpsbt` RPC is used to create and fund a transaction in the PSBT format.
 It is the first step in creating the PSBT.